Board Member

 Before joining Citi, Fraser was a partner at McKinsey & Company.
 She started her career with the Goldman Sachs Group, Inc. and later worked for Asesores Bursátiles.

-She is vice chair of the Partnership for New York City’s board of directors and a member of the board of Business Roundtable, Harvard Business School’s board of dean’s advisors, Stanford University’s global advisory board, and the Economic Club of New York.
-Fraser holds master’s degrees from Harvard Business School and the University of Cambridge.
-She is based in New York, NY.
+She is vice chair of the Partnership for New York City as well as the Financial Services Forum and a member of the Monetary Authority of Singapore’s International Advisory Panel, Harvard Business School’s Board of Dean’s Advisors, the Stanford Global Advisory Board, the Economic Club of New York and President Biden’s Export Council.
+She serves on the Business Roundtable.
+Jane has an M.B.A. from Harvard Business School and an M.A. in economics from Cambridge University.
+She is based in New York.
+NY.

 Top Stories on CFR